MoniceLink/flutter_notification_listener/README.md

 ---

 > [!IMPORTANT]\
-> This is the fork of [flutter_notification_listener](https://github.com/jiusanzhou/flutter_notification_listener) which using ForegroundService to listen the notifications.
-This version removes the implementation of ForegroundService and creating new FlutterEngine to run the service.
-So it can be handled by your own ForegroundService implementation.\
+> This is the fork of [jiusanzhou/flutter_notification_listener](https://github.com/jiusanzhou/flutter_notification_listener) which using ForegroundService to listen the notifications.
+This version removes the implementation of ForegroundService and does not create new FlutterEngine to run the service.
+So it can be handled by your own ForegroundService implementation.
+> <br>\
-> If you don't want to create your own ForegroundService, you need to use the original version. [flutter_notification_listener](https://github.com/jiusanzhou/flutter_notification_listener)
+> If you don't want to create your own ForegroundService, you need to use the original version of [flutter_notification_listener](https://github.com/jiusanzhou/flutter_notification_listener).

 ## Features